OWASP/www-project-software-component-verification-standard/tab_acknowledgements.md

 ## Acknowledgements

 The Software Component Verification Standard is built upon the shoulders of those involved.
-If a credit is missing from the list, please contact steve.springett@owasp.org or log a ticket at GitHub to be recognized.
+If credit is missing from the list, please contact steve.springett@owasp.org or log a ticket at GitHub to be recognized.

 ### Authors